arangodb/docs/3.7/http/general.md

 An upgrade to the VelocyStream protocol may happen by sending `VST/1.1\r\n\r\n` (11 octets) to the server _before_ sending anything else.
-The server will then start using VelocyStream 1.1 sending anything else is an error.
+The server will then start using VelocyStream 1.1.
+Sending anything else is an error.

 Blocking vs. Non-blocking HTTP Requests
 ---------------------------------------